Michael J. Hopkins

 Michael Jerome Hopkins (born April 18, 1958) is an American mathematician known for work in algebraic topology.

 Life

 He received his PhD from Northwestern University in 1984 under the direction of Mark Mahowald, with thesis Stable Decompositions of Certain Loop Spaces.
 Also in 1984 he also received his D.Phil. from the University of Oxford under the supervision of Ioan James.
-He has been professor of mathematics at Harvard University since 2005, after fifteen years at the Massachusetts Institute of Technology, a few years of teaching at Princeton University, a one-year position with the University of Chicago, and a visiting lecturer position at Lehigh University.
+He has been Professor of mathematics at Harvard University since 2005, after fifteen years at the Massachusetts Institute of Technology, a few years of teaching at Princeton University, a one-year position with the University of Chicago, and a visiting lecturer position at Lehigh University.

 Work

 Hopkins' work concentrates on algebraic topology, especially stable homotopy theory.
 It can roughly be divided into four parts (while the list of topics below is by no means exhaustive):

 The Ravenel conjectures

 The Ravenel conjectures very roughly say: complex cobordism (and its variants) see more in the stable homotopy category than you might think.
-For example, the nilpotence conjecture states that some suspension of some iteration of a map between finite CW-complexes is null-homotopic iff it is zero in complex cobordism.
+For example, the nilpotence conjecture states that some suspension of some iteration of a map between finite CW-complexes is null-homotopic if it is zero in complex cobordism.
 This was proven by Ethan Devinatz, Hopkins and Jeff Smith (published in 1988).
 The rest of the Ravenel conjectures (except for the telescope conjecture) were proven by Hopkins and Smith soon after (published in 1998).
 Another result in this spirit proven by Hopkins and Douglas Ravenel is the chromatic convergence theorem, which states that one can recover a finite CW-complex from its localizations with respect to wedges of Morava K-theories.